jacopodallafior/Air_quality/README.md

-Here’s the updated **README.md** that includes the mention of both versions (with and without the rolling window):
+Here’s the updated **README.md** that includes the performance and plots for both versions of the model:

 ---